supabase/supabase/examples/todo-list/nextjs-todo-list/README.md

 ### Using a Remote Supabase Project

 1. Create or select a project on [Supabase Dashboard](https://supabase.com/dashboard).
-2. Link the local project:
+2. Link the local project and merge the local configuration with the remote one for some values such as `additional_redirect_urls`:

 ```bash
 npx supabase@latest link --project-ref <your-project-ref>